 These technologies are already available and there is an opportunity to deploy them and leverage the experts (i.e., Foresters) to train these algorithms and build confidence that they are working properly over the next couple of years.
 At that point, the results from this analysis can be used to further refine the priorities, optimize the crew assignments and minimize the cost of acquiring property owner approval.

 The experienced resources and experts should be used to deal with any escalations from the field and manage more complex issues, while the technology is used to build 80% of the plan.

 As we mentioned previously, most of the field work related to the VM program is conducted by third party suppliers.
 In order to ensure that the circuits which were trimmed have adequate clearances, utility foresters conduct either 100% or statistical sample QA/QC reviews of the work.

 Sometimes these field inspections are done soon after the work is completed and other times a few weeks or months later.
 When the inspectors find an issue, they refer it back to the contractor who then has to roll another bucket truck to make the correction, which one way or another adds costs.

 With the proliferation of the technology and image analytics, the QA/QC process can be almost fully automated.

 Imagine the future, where the trimmer can take a picture of the span that have just completed using an app that automatically submits that image for analysis against a database using ML and AI algorithms.

-The trimmer then gets immediate feedback that identifies where there may be a lack of clearance, so that the crew can move the bucket truck 15 yards and fix the issue wight away.
+The trimmer then gets immediate feedback that identifies where there may be a lack of clearance, so that the crew can move the bucket truck 15 yards and fix the issue right away.

 This way, they would eliminate the need for rolling another truck and minimizing the need to conduct field reviews of the contractor work.
 Finally, it provides a clear record of the work (from the images) and the audit path for the invoices.